radhikavaijayanth/Udacity_Project_1/README.md

 - This project consists of the following files:
     - entertainment_center.py - Stores the details of the movie objects
     - media.py - Stores the class definition of class Movie with it's data members and member function.
     - fresh_tomatoes.py - This has the code to render the movie details in a web browser.
+It was given by Udacity and I made         my own changes as required.
 - Open terminal in Linux/Mac and command prompt in Windows
 - Move to the directory which has the project files
 - Type python entertainment_center.py